The paradox of the compositionality of natural language: a neural machine translation case study: Semi-natural templates

-\section{Semi-Natural Templates}
+\section{Semi-natural templates}

-The semi-natural data that we use in our test sets is generated with the library \texttt{DiscoDOP},\footnote{\href{https://github.com/andreasvc/disco-dop}{github.com/andreasvc/disco-dop}} developed for data-oriented parsing \citep{vancranenburgh2016disc}.
+The semi-natural data that we use in our test sets is generated with the library \texttt{DiscoDOP},\footnote{\url{https://github.com/andreasvc/disco-dop}} developed for data-oriented parsing \citep{vancranenburgh2016disc}.
 We generate the data with the following seven step process:

 \begin{enumerate}[wide, labelwidth=!, labelindent=0pt, itemsep=0pt, parsep=3pt] \item[\textbf{Step 1.}] Sample 100k English OPUS sentences. \item[\textbf{Step 2.}] Generate a treebank using the disco-dop library and the \texttt{discodop parser en\_ptb} command.
 The library was developed for discontinuous data-oriented parsing.
 Use the library's \texttt{--fmt bracket} to turn off discontinuous parsing. \item[\textbf{Step 3.}] Compute tree fragments from the resulting treebank (\texttt{discodop fragments}).
 These tree fragments are the building blocks of a Tree-Substitution Grammar. \item[\textbf{Step 4.}] We assume the most frequent fragments to be common syntactic structures in English.
 To construct complex test sentences, we collect the 100 most frequent fragments containing at least 15 non-terminal nodes for NPs and VPs. \item[\textbf{Step 5.}] Selection of three VP and five NP fragments to be used in our final semi-natural templates.
 These structures are selected through qualitative analysis for their diversity. \item[\textbf{Step 6.}] Extract sentences matching the eight fragments (\texttt{discodop treesearch}). \item[\textbf{Step 7.}] Create semi-natural sentences by varying one lexical item and varying the matching NPs and VPs retrieved in Step 6. \end{enumerate}